adrianyau/SQL-Final-Project/QA.md

-5. Under 'product_quantity', 'product_price, and 'product_revenue', the calculation of the product revenue ('product_quantity' * 'product_price) does not equal to the 'product_revenue' on the 'all_sessions' table.
+5. Under 'product_quantity', 'product_price, and 'product_revenue', the calculation of the product revenue ('product_quantity' * 'product_price) did not equal to the 'product_revenue' on the 'all_sessions' table.

    ```sql
    SELECT (product_quantity * product_price / 1000000) AS calc_product_revenue, product_revenue / 1000000 AS product_revenue